yantavares/api-movie-recommendation/README.md

 # Movie Chatbot API Documentation

-The Chatbot API enables the creation, retrieval, updating, and deletion of chatbot sessions and messages within an application.
+The Chat API, powered by an advanced AI, enables the creation, retrieval, updating, and deletion of chat sessions and messages about movies within an application.
+This AI-driven approach enhances the interaction capabilities of the API, offering more dynamic and intelligent responses based on user inputs and contexts.
+Detailed documentation about the AI, including its architecture, training methods, and capabilities, can be found at the [Movie-chatbot-AI GitHub repository](https://github.com/Mathweuzz/Movie-chatbot-AI).

 ## Base URL